JakeSteam/cybersecurity-certificate-notes/README.md

 Miscellaneous notes made during study for [Google's Cybersecurity Professional Certificate](https://www.coursera.org/google-certificates/cybersecurity-certificate).

+This took ~3 weeks of occasional study, with certificates for each "Course", and [the overall certificate](https://coursera.org/verify/professional-cert/GLBE227BHPQ9).

 ## Notes on notes

 1. I typically only note things that I suspect I'll forget, or that don't make sense immediately.
 As such, my notes are only a small subset of the course's full content.